 Moving images such as gifs are taking the internet by storm and we are beginning to see more and more GIFs across our news feeds and emails.
 A GIF is essentially made up of several images that are pieced together to create a short looping visual.
 Very similar to Vine, but with images instead of video.

-An image that has components that move are called a cinemagraph and are seen quite often on platforms such as Instagram and sometimes by brands.
-This is a unique approach to design and combines video and authentic imagery into one piece.
+An image that has moving components are typically categorized as a cinemagraph.
+Cinemagraphs are often seen on visual platforms such as Instagram.
+This is a unique approach to design and combines video and authentic imagery into a single visual.

 There’s no single graphic design trend that will solve your issues.
 The best way to achieve a graphic design that works is by testing and by using a variety of different design elements and graphic design trends together.
 Be different in your designs, but do so with the design trend fundamentals in mind.